byteduck/duckOS/README.md

 - A virtual filesystem with device files (`/dev/hda`, `/dev/zero`, `/dev/random`, `/dev/fb`, `/dev/tty`, etc)
   - The root filesystem is ext2, and is writeable
 - Filesystem caching (the cache size can be changed by changing `MAX_FILESYSTEM_CACHE_SIZE` in `FileBasedFilesystem.h`)
-- A semicomplete dynamically-linked c standard library for programs
 - Dynamic linking with shared libraries
 - A Bochs/Qemu/VirtualBox/Multiboot video driver (640x480x32bpp)
-- A filesystem called SocketFS that allows processes to open a socket by creating a file in `/sock/` that other processes can then read and write to using a defined packet struct
-- An experimental window manager / compositor called pond
+- A window manager / compositor called pond
+- Various GUI applications
+- More!

 ### Services